rampi/properties-util/README.md

-I2B Properties-util
+Properties-util
 ===================

-This utility provided to the developer community by [I2B technologies](http://www.i2btech.com/) allows to inject parameters into class fields, retrieved from a property file or a jdbc connection.
+This utility provided to the developer community, allows to inject parameters into class fields, retrieved from a property file or a jdbc connection.

 Our primary goal in this project is ease of use, so you can start using it right away with almost no instructions, that's why we're using only one annotation `@Properties`.